Curcumin for Migraines

 Thus, curcumin supplements improved the pro-inflammatory markers and clinical traits of migraine headaches, which could be attributed to their anti-inflammatory properties.

-Clinical Trials pertaining to Curcumin’s Ability to reduce the frequency of Migraines
+Clinical Trials Pertaining to Curcumin’s Ability to Reduce the Frequency of Migraines

 In a clinical trial, the patients who took 600 mg of curcumin per day for three months experienced fewer impressions of migraines than those taking a placebo —and this was true even though both groups had similar reductions in other migraine risk factors (stress levels and physical activity).